jeffpar/mandelbot/README.md

 Operation
 ---------

-Mandelbots are instantiated in a Jekyll Markdown document, like the [home page](INDEX.md), using the [viewport](_includes/viewport.html) include file:
+Mandelbots are instantiated in a Jekyll Markdown document (like the [home page](INDEX.md)) using the [viewport](_includes/viewport.html) include file:

 	{% include viewport.html id="mandelbot1" viewWidth="200" viewHeight="200" %}